Exhibitions

 Alongside Quinn’s new work, the exhibition features Huebner’s Ritual series (2015–ongoing), a body of abstract paintings that channel his lifelong exploration of the unseen.
 Layering color, energy, and gesture, Huebner seeks balance amid chaos, grounding his work in decades of philosophical inquiry and spiritual study.

-Nathaniel Mary Quinn (b.
-1977) creates hybrid, fractured portraits and figures on paper and linen canvas using black charcoal, gouache, soft pastel, oil pastel, paint stick, and oil paint.
-His works are replete with art historical references to Cubism, Surrealism, Francis Bacon, and others.
-Yet, his process is also very personal, drawing from his memories, experiences, traumas, and family history growing up in Chicago’s Robert Taylor Homes.
-Nathaniel Mary Quinn balances the beautiful with the grotesque, the sinister with the benevolent, capturing the complexity of human emotion in a way that is individual and representative of the human condition.
+Nathaniel Mary Quinn creates hybrid, fractured portraits and figures on paper and linen canvas using black charcoal, gouache, soft pastel, oil pastel, paint stick, and oil paint.
+His process draws from personal memory, experience, and family history growing up in Chicago’s Robert Taylor Homes.
+His work balances the beautiful and grotesque, capturing the complexity of human emotion as both individual and universal

 Almine Rech Gallery and Gagosian Gallery represent Nathaniel Mary Quinn worldwide.

-Greg currently resides in Indianapolis, IN, with his family where he is the Artist-in-Residence at Nomad Corporation.
+He currently lives in Indianapolis, where he serves as Artist-in-Residence at Nomad Corporation.

 the undercommons, the first solo exhibition by painter Brandon Carlton.
 Through his distinctive approach to stylized figuration, Carlton explores the complexities of contemporary Black life, using portraiture and spatial composition to evoke intimacy, distance, and presence.